-\begin{itemize} \item all negative curves classes are chosen from the above classification and any two distinct ones intersect non-negatively; \item there is a rational cohomology class $a\in H^2(M, \mathbb Q)$ such that $a\cdot a> 0$ and it pairs positively with these negative curve classes and classes with non-trivial Seiberg-Witten; \item any $-1$ rational curve classes are positive linear combinations of these negative curve classes and classes with non-trivial Seiberg-Witten. \end{itemize}
+\begin{enumerate} [label=RS\theenumi] \item all negative curves classes are chosen from the above classification and any two distinct ones intersect non-negatively; \item there is a rational cohomology class $a\in H^2(M, \mathbb Q)$ such that $a\cdot a> 0$ and it pairs positively with these negative curve classes and classes with non-trivial Seiberg-Witten; \item any $-1$ rational curve classes are integral positive linear combinations of these negative curve classes. \end{enumerate}

-In particular, the negative curve configuration for a tamed almost complex structure on $\mathbb{C}P^2\#k\overline{\mathbb{C}P^2}$, $2\le k<9$, satisfies these properties as we have shown before, in particular, Proposition \ref{dA}.
-We will show that all the curve configurations satisfying above three properties could be realized as the negative curve configuration of a complex structure, at least when $k<8$.
-We use induction and start it with $k=2$ which is known to be true in section $3$.
+Recall the set of homology classes of negative curves in the configuration is denoted by $\mathcal{NC}$.
+We observe that there is at least one $-1$ rational curve classes in $\mathcal{NC}$ when the above three bullets are satisfied.
+For a $-1$ curve class $E$, we decompose it by negative curve classes $E=\sum a_iC_i$ as guaranteed by the third bullet.
+Pairing it with $K$, we know at least one $C_i$ has $K\cdot C_i<0$.
+Since $C_i^2<0$, it must be a $-1$ rational curve class.

+The negative curve configuration of a tamed almost complex structure is the collection of all irreducible $J$-holomorphic curves with negative self-intersection, with all the intersection information recorded.